okta/okta-oidc-js/packages/okta-react/README.md

 #### Configuration options

-These options are used to configure the internal [Auth](https://github.com/okta/okta-auth-js) object.
+These options are used by `Security` to configure the [Auth](https://github.com/okta/okta-oidc-js/blob/master/packages/okta-react/src/Auth.js) object.
 The most commonly used options are shown here.
-For the full set of supported options, see [Auth Configuration Reference](https://github.com/okta/okta-auth-js#configuration-reference).
+See [Configuration Reference](https://github.com/okta/okta-auth-js#configuration-reference) for an extended set of supported options.

 - **issuer** (required) - The OpenId Connect `issuer`
 - **clientId** (required) - The OpenId Connect `client_id`